-1. Mix all ingredients (except egg wash) in mixing bowl.
+Mix all ingredients for the biscuit in mixing bowl.
 Stir well with spatula or with your hands.

-2. Let the crust dough rest in the mixing bowl for about 30 mins (I cover the bowl with cling wrap).
+Cover the bowl with cling wrap.
+Let the crust dough rest in the mixing bowl for about 30 mins.

-3. After resting the crust dough, take a portion and place into your mold.
-I could not find the piggy mold, so I am just using a rice ball mold.
+After resting the crust dough, take a portion and place into your mold.
+I am just using a rice ball mold.
 My dough weighs about 30g each.

-6. Wait a couple of days (about 4-6 days) for the mooncake biscuits to 回油 before eating, as the freshly baked biscuits will be very hard to bite into.
+You will need to wait a couple of days (about 3-5 days) for the mooncake biscuits to 回油 before eating, as the freshly baked biscuits will be very hard to bite into.